Futsch1/form-analyzer/README.md

 ## Form analysis

-The data returned from AWS Textract and the form description are the inputs for the final analysis step that will try to locate all described form items, get their value in the respective filled forms and put this in an Excel file.
+The data returned from AWS Textract and the form description are the inputs for the final analysis step that will try to locate all described form fields, get their value in the respective filled forms and put this in an Excel file.

 To run the analysis, use the following where the AWS Textract JSON files and PNGs are located